Five downtown Youngstown corridors getting pedestrian-friendly makeover

-YOUNGSTOWN, Ohio (WKBN) – Five of the main corridors in and around downtown Youngstown will be redeveloped to make the downtown area more pedestrian-friendly.
+YOUNGSTOWN, Ohio (WYTV) – Five of the main corridors in and around downtown Youngstown will be redeveloped to make the downtown area more pedestrian-friendly.

 “If you look at Wick Avenue right now and some of the improvements we made there, it’s going to mimic those improvements, tie it in, make it more of a pedestrian-friendly corridor and inviting,” said Jim Kinnick, with Eastgate Regional Council of Governments.
 “What we really want to do is attract people to downtown, YSU and the Mercy Health centers.”